MichaelEGA/Open-Galaxy/README.md

   - Added: Set game area radius, Updated: set camera to cockpit pos not s…
   - Fixed: More loading issues
   - Added: More cockpit prefabs
-  - Update: Capital ship speed is now displayed in Hud
+  - Updated: Capital ship speed is now displayed in Hud
-  - Update SmallShipAIFunctions.cs
+  - Updated SmallShipAIFunctions.cs
   - Fixed: Lasers no longer fire when ship is loaded
   - Fixed: ships firing when no enemy is present
   - Updated: More checks to prevent loading errors from incorrect settings